warriorone/DevCamp/HOL/dotnet/05-arm-cd/README.md

 ## Prerequisites

 * You should have completed the previous Continuous Integration HOL.
+* You should install the Windows Azure SDK from <https://go.microsoft.com/fwlink/?LinkId=518003&clcid=0x409>.

 ## Exercises

 This hands-on-lab has the following exercises:

 * [Exercise 1: Create an ARM Template in Visual Studio](#ex1)
 * [Exercise 2: Deploy ARM Template to Azure](#ex2)
 * [Exercise 3: Integrate new Web App into VSTS](#ex3)
 * [Exercise 4: Deploy City Power & Light to new Web App](#ex4)

 ### Note

 > In the hands-on-labs you will be using Visual Studio Solutions.
 Please do not update the NuGet packages to the latest available, as we have not tested the labs with every potential combination of packages.

 ---

 ## Exercise 1: Create an ARM Template in Visual Studio<a name="ex1"></a>

 1. Open Visual Studio 2015.